 Street Classification Maximum Depth and Inundation Area Local Maximum depth of water is 6" over the crown or 12" at the edge of pavement (whichever is more restrictive).
-Buildings shall have at least 18" of freeboard.
+Buildings shall have at least 18" of freeboard [] .
 Minor Collector Maximum depth of water is 6" over the crown or 12" at the edge of pavement (whichever is more restrictive).
-Buildings shall have at least 18" of freeboard.
+Buildings shall have at least 18" of freeboard [] .
 Major Collector & Arterial No inundation over the crown.
 Maximum depth of water at edge of pavement is 12".
-Buildings shall have at least 18" of freeboard.
-Freeboard requirements are based on the water surface elevation in the street/roadway.
-Where freeboard requirements cannot be met, buildings shall be floodproofed according to the County floodplain regulations.
+Buildings shall have at least 18" of freeboard [] . re based on the water surface elevation in the street/roadway.
+Where nnot be met, buildings shall be floodproofed according to the County